zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

-With collaboration being the key part of ZenML, the 0.20.0 release puts the concepts of Users and Projects front and center and introduces the possibility to share stacks and stack components with other users.
+With collaboration being the key part of ZenML, the 0.20.0 release puts the concepts of Users and Projects front and center and introduces the possibility to share stacks and stack components with other users by means of the ZenML server.

 When your client is connected to a ZenML server, entities such as Stacks, Stack Components, Stack Component Flavors, Pipelines, Pipeline Runs, and Artifacts are